fossabot/high-concurrency-logistics-engine/README.md

 ##  TLS Test (GKE)

- I ran three high-pressure  tests in a live GKE cluster at **20,000 VU load** to identify how RSA and ECDSA TLS cerificate increase the handshake from the TCP HTTP handshake.
+ I ran three high-pressure  tests in a live GKE cluster at **20,000 VU load** to identify how RSA and ECDSA TLS certificate increase the handshake from the TCP HTTP handshake.

 | Experiment | p99(in ms)  | Security |